Conditions for Becoming an Importer of Record (IOR) in Japan

 The interpretation of terms related to taxpayers as stipulated in Article 6 of the Act is as follows:

-(1) "Person who imports goods" refers, in principle, to the Consignee listed on the invoice (or the bill of lading if there is no invoice) for goods imported through a "Import Transaction" (as defined in Article 4, Paragraph 1 of the Customs Tariff Act).
+(1) "Person who imports goods" refers, in principle, to the Consignee listed on the invoice (or the bill of lading if there is no invoice) for goods imported through a "import transaction" (as defined in Article 4, Paragraph 1 of the Customs Tariff Act).

-This indicates that when there is an "Import Transaction," the consignee is typically recognized as the importer.
-The term "Import Transaction" is defined in the Customs Tariff Act as follows:
+This indicates that when there is an "import transaction," the consignee is typically recognized as the importer.
+The term "import transaction" is defined in the Customs Tariff Act as follows:

 A transaction conducted between a seller and a buyer who has a base (address, residence, head office, branch office, office, place of business, or equivalent) in Japan, with the purpose of bringing goods into Japan, resulting in the actual arrival of the goods in Japan.